exanova-y/Mol-Rep-Haskell-Bayes/README.md

 Distributed under the terms of the GNU Affero General Public License v3.0 only.
 See [LICENSE.txt](LICENSE.txt) for details.

+## LazyPPL Disclaimer

+The probabilistic programming components (`LazyPPL.hs` and `Distr.hs`) are taken from the [LazyPPL project](https://github.com/lazyppl-team/lazyppl) by Swaraj Dash, Younesse Kaddar, Hugo Paquet, and Sam Staton.
+These files were not written by us and are included here with permission.

 ## What the Program Does

 The entrypoint `app/Main.hs` simply delegates to `TestInference.main`, so the core behavior is defined in `src/TestInference.hs`.